Table of contents

 What is Cloud Computing?

 Cloud computing is the on-demand provision of computer services over the internet, such as software, data processing, and data storage.
-Cloud computing benefits for business services are often paid for pay-as-you-go.
-So, you only pay for the cloud infrastructure services and applications you utilize.
+Cloud computing services are often paid for on a pay-as-you-go basis.
+So, you only pay for the cloud services and applications you utilize.
 This strategy enables flexible growth and lowers your company’s operating costs.

 In today’s rapidly evolving business environment, small business owners must have access to data and apps from their PCs, tablets, or mobile phones.
 Whether at work, on the road, or in the field.
-This access from anywhere is possible via cloud network technology insights and an internet connection.
+This access from anywhere is made possible via cloud insights and an internet connection.

 Instead of storing files on an exclusive hard disc or local storage device, they can be saved to a remote database thanks to cloud based solutions storage.
 Furthermore, a device with internet access can access the data and software programs required to run them.